danavery/attention-encodings/README.md

 ## Future Directions

-* *Models*: Exploring other models like GPT-2 (especially with the causal attention mask disabled) might reveal whether this behavior--especially the layer 5 and layer 11 shifts--is unique to RoBERTa or common across transformer architectures.
+* *Models:* Exploring other models like GPT-2 (especially with the causal attention mask disabled) might reveal whether this behavior--especially the layer 5 and layer 11 shifts--is unique to RoBERTa or common across transformer architectures.
-* *Encoding Grouping*: It could be useful to see if the attention mechanism is moving all of the encodings for a particular sequence in the same "direction" in the embedding space, or moving them closer together or further apart.
+* *Encoding Grouping:* It could be useful to see if the attention mechanism is moving all of the encodings for a particular sequence in the same "direction" in the embedding space, or moving them closer together or further apart.
-* *Dynamic Attention Allocation*: Determining if function words/tokens are always in a sparser region of the encoding space than context words would be interesting on it's own.
+* *Dynamic Attention Allocation:* Determining if function words/tokens are always in a sparser region of the encoding space than context words would be interesting on it's own.
 But it could allow for some interesting optimizations in the attention mechanism.
 If the model knows ahead of time that a token is a function word/token (because it's in a sparse region of the encoding space), it could apply fewer attention or computational resources to it.

 I believe these insights offer a fresh perspective on transformers and open up intriguing directions for future research.
 Any feedback welcome!
 Feel free to get in touch at [encodings@danavery.com](mailto:encodings@danavery.com)!